DreamGen

 #2.
 Environment Generalization:

-Select an environment task to see the corresponding neural trajectory and policy rollout videos:
+Select an environment task to see the corresponding neural trajectory and real-robot execution videos:

 Neural Trajectory